Kreyren/Discord_FF/README.md

 You have the right to request any permission on the server, but then you are responsible for it's use.
 If you abuse said permission and server agrees that it was unethical then you will be punished accordingly.

 4. **Owner has the final word**<br>
-This is temporary rule which is set to encourage server development in desired direction.
+This is temporary ethic which is set to encourage server development in desired direction.

-Server owner namely RiXotStudio will be a judge of user actions based on rules provided.
+Server owner namely RiXotStudio will be a judge of user actions based on ethics provided.

 5. **You are responsible for your changes**<br>
 You are responsible for all changes made by you on this server.